neko1010/quantChangeApp/README.md

 # quantChangeApp
-shiny app for detecting changes in mrrmaid ts
+shiny app for detecting changes in monthly mrrmaid ts